-There is a wide variety of water pumps available to suit many different purposes and needs.
-A general rule of thumb a water pump is mainly utilized to minimise downtime from heavy rains and to move water from area to another.
+There is a wide variety of water pumps available to suit different purposes and needs.
+A general rule of thumb a water pump is mainly utilised to minimise downtime from heavy rains and to move water from area to another.

 Types of Water Pumps